louietouie/louietouie.github.io/_drafts/2025-04-06-slam-toolbox-deepdive.markdown

-This [popular SLAM Paper][2] says that *"SLAM systems require extensive parameter tuning in order to work correctly for a given scenario."* I struggled through this when setting up SLAM Toolbox with Gazebo.
+> "SLAM systems require extensive parameter tuning in order to work correctly for a given scenario." <sup>3</sup>

+I struggled through this when setting up SLAM Toolbox with Gazebo.
 Using the default parameters, the algorithm failed to find loop closures in my simulated environment.
-SLAM Toolbox has [well-documented descriptions][20] of each parameter, but given the large number of parameters, I had trouble deciding which parameters to tune first, and understanding how each parameter affected the end result.
+SLAM Toolbox has [well-documented descriptions][20] of each parameter, but given the large number of parameters, I had trouble understanding which parameters to tune first and how changes would affect the end result.

-I spent some time learning the algorithms used in SLAM Toolbox and the purpose of each parameter.
-Afterwards, I was able to create a cleaner map by tuning the default parameters to my use-case, as shown below.
+After learning the algorithms used in SLAM Toolbox, I was able to create a cleaner map by tuning the default parameters to my use-case, as shown below.

 ![Long Exposure Laser Square Drawn by Robot](/assets/images/slam_parameters/beforeafter.png)